 Everybody fantasizes about being their own boss.
 Yet very few people take the leap of faith because they either don't have an idea, don't have the financial means, or don't have the confidence to execute.
 But I tell yah, early retirement is exactly like being an entrepreneur: so awesome!

-And that’s the thing.
+And here's the thing.
 You don't have to go all-in with your business!
 It's not like in the past where you had to set up a brick and mortar shop, borrow money from the bank, buy lots of inventory and equipment, sign a one year rental lease agreement, and hire people in hopes of just making it.
 Now you can simply start your own business for under a hundred bucks a year on the side.

 Early Retirement And Being Your Own Boss

 Despite making much less than my day job my first two years of going solo, I was much happier.
 How is it possible to make 80% less, but feel at least 50% happier?
 The simple reason is because I controlled my destiny.

 Can you imagine working harder than your peers only to get a 3% raise?
 How demoralizing!
 No wonder it's so easy to lose your motivation after several years on the job.
 How about seeing loyal soldiers work for years only to get laid off?
 Not good.